 - membership fees,

-13.3.
-Board of directors is responsible for the management and annually provides report to general assembly including accountant reports.
+14.3.
+Board of directors is responsible for the management and annually provides a financial report to general assembly including accountant

-- Voluntary termination or fusion with other organization based on the decision of General Assembly.
+- Voluntary termination or fusion with other organisation based on the decision of GA.

-15.1.
-EUFAPA can issue organizational and meeting guidelines based of the decision of General Assembly.
+16.1.
+EUFAPA can issue organisational and meeting guidelines based of the decision of GA.